Being told you have cancer is a shock.

 It was a shock to realise my oncologist had no proactive strategy to try to improve my chances of remaining cancer-free, let alone recover from the negative effects of chemotherapy.
 All they offered was a three monthly blood test and check-up to see if the cancer returned.

 Doing nothing, other than waiting for a recurrence, felt scary and lonely.
-It wasn’t helped by well-meaning friends telling me that I’d be ok and not worry, especially when the statistics weren’t in my favour.
+It wasn’t helped by well-meaning friends telling me that I’d be ok and not worry, especially when I knew the statistics weren’t in my favour.

 Fortunately my training and experience as a naturopath kicked in.
 I knew that simple lifestyle changes and a few well-chosen supplements could help rebuild my energy, and physical and emotional resilience.

 Doing something, working with an exercise physiologist, psychologist and naturopath along with practicing mindfulness and eating well, made my mind and body feel a lot better than doing nothing.

 How naturopathy can support your recovery from cancer treatment

 We’re all different, so too are our cancers, treatments and recovery.